 Mathias Funk co-edited a special issue on ‘Designing for Systems of Smart Things’ for the International Journal of Design.
 Since 2012, he has been heading the development of the systems-communication framework OOCSI, used by hundreds of students internationally to design connected products and systems.

-Mathias Funk holds an MSc in Computer Science from RWTH Aachen, Germany, and got his PhD in Electrical Engineering at Eindhoven University of Technology (TU/e) in 2011.
+Mathias Funk has a background in Computer Science from RWTH Aachen, Germany, and got his PhD in Electrical Engineering at Eindhoven University of Technology (TU/e) in 2011.
 His dissertation was on model-driven design of self-observing products.
 During his PhD, he was visiting researcher at Philips Consumer Electronics.
 He did a postdoc in the Department of Electrical Engineering at TU/e and another in TU/e’s Department of Industrial Design.
-He took the position of Assistant Professor in 2013.
+He was appointed Assistant Professor in 2013 and Associate Professor in 2019.
 He has been Guest Lecturer at Umeå Institute of Design (Sweden), Jiangnan University (China), and TaiwanTech Taipei (Taiwan).
-Funk has published over 60 peer-reviewed papers in journals, conferences and workshops.
+Funk has published over 90 peer-reviewed papers in journals, conferences and workshops.

 Research output: Chapter in Book/Report/Conference proceeding › Conference contribution › Academic › peer-review